rationalagents/twbxless/README.md

 ## Enhancements & limitations

 - This doesn't support all column types, for example geography.
-It'll include unsupported columns in the CSV, but non-null values will be `TYPE?`.
+Any unsupported column will appear in the CSV, but non-null values in the column will be `TYPE?`.
 Please [file an issue with an example workbook](/../../issues) if you'd like support for a particular type.
 - Only supports single schema & table per .hyper file.
 I've seen plenty of workbooks with multiple .hyper files (one per data source), but never a workbook where there was >1 schema/table in a file.
 If you need this